novaxiawealth/bookings/README.md

 This repository contains a lightweight, static landing page hosted on **GitHub Pages**, designed to allow clients to easily book advisory meetings through **Calendly**.

-The page presents multiple meeting types in a clean, professional layout and redirects users directly to the corresponding Calendly scheduling links.
+It includes:
+- a central booking overview page with all meeting types, and
+- dedicated landing pages for individual meeting types, allowing direct links to be shared with clients.

 ---